JuanLu90/test-zara-inditex/README.md

 I have use a 'Mobile first' approach, under a structural and creational design, trying to encapsulate the code with a defined purpose.

 ***services-resolver-hook-component***
-First I decided to work with another layer.
+First I decided to work with another layer, handle.
 But once I had the app up and running, I realized that it was too complex for this type of application, and I decided to delete it.

+### Structure:
+- src: Root folder.
+- assets: Static files such as images and icons are stored here.
+- components: Contains all the components
+- context: React Contexts are defined here to use context API.
+- hooks: Custom React Hooks are stored here.
+Only one was needed to manage the information in the localstorage.
+- services: Api calls to get informayion about characters.
+- utils: Few utilities to be used throughout the application.
+- views: Contains the different and separates views of the app.

 ### How works: